FChia11/gradstudent/content/post/sigrid_larsen/index.md

 - US
 title: "Sigrid T. Larsen, US2319870A"
 ---
-On May 25, 1943, Sigrid T. Larsen of Minneapolis patented a hand-held boat bailer designed to scoop up water and throw it out of a boat in one motion.
+On May 25, 1943, Sigrid T. Larsen of Minneapolis, Minnesota, patented a hand-held boat bailer designed to scoop up water and throw it out of a boat in one motion.
 Its curved shape let water flow and spill over the side without tipping the bailer, making it faster and easier to use.

 Date of Application: 15 August 1941